DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/3D Processing/pick_adjust_overview.rst

 * Dimensions: a vector of box dimensions from the output of box volume estimation node
 * Original Poses: a vector of poses representing the pick pose of each box
-* Pose Order (optional): a vector representing the order of the orignal poses from the pick sort node
+* Pose Order (optional): a vector representing the order of the original poses from the pick sort node

 Output
 --------------------------------

-* newPoses: valid poses where the vaccum could suck up the orignal box
+* newPoses: valid poses where the vacuum could suck up the original box

 Parameters
 ------------------------------------